 Writing an article is one thing but ensuring that it adheres to the relatively strict SEO content checklists that have been created thanks to Google’s search algorithms is another.
 Most people, when they set up their own site, brand or company, initially do the writing themselves, post the piece and then wonder why no one is reading it.

 Sound familiar?
 Well, you’re not alone.
 This is actually fairly typical of most entrepreneurs or business owners, especially those who are looking to bootstrap their business.
 Making use of a quality SEO content checklist can keep your budget on track whilst also delivering some search engine benefits.
+Even going down the outsourced content route won’t necessarily help, if you don’t pick someone who knows the ins and outs of SEO.

 The following checklist is a great place to start and will serve as a way of understanding how to do on-page SEO step by step.
 Remember that SEO isn’t a constant, set in stone, collection of rules.
 This is something of a moveable feast and the guidelines, suggestions and Google’s own expectations change regularly.
 In the remainder of this article, we’ve put together what is seen as expected in terms of the bottom line of SEO.
 You’ll want to adhere to these suggestions if you’re hoping to rank well on Google.

 Chances are that you’ll miss out a few steps, or forget them completely, at least at the start of your SEO writing career.
-That’s fine, but by regularly checking Sparklite’s checklist (Bookmark it here!) you’ll ensure that you’ll be following best practices as much as possible.
+That’s fine, but by regularly checking Sparklite’s checklist (Bookmark it!) you’ll ensure that you’ll be following best practices as much as possible.
 Plus we’ll update it as and when required!
 Even if you’re looking to understand how to complete on-page SEO for beginners, this is a great start.

 The first step on an SEO checklist is to complete your research.
 The same can be said for any project but it’s amazing how many people skip this step.
 We see hundreds of businesses writing what we term ego blogs.
 These are blogs or articles that serve no real purpose other than to boost the writer’s ego.
 They list accomplishments, completed projects or new events.
 Now, these are absolutely fine, but the writers should understand that these won’t, more than likely, rank or appear highly on Google.
 What they do, however, is develop your brand and customer trust.